adomaitisc/nuvem-qi/README.md

 ## Details

-The Qi Cloud has a Unique style and Usage, being extremely simple and functional at the same time.
+The Qi Cloud has a unique style and usage, being extremely simple and functional.

-## Status:
+## Status

 The Project is currently in Development.